Videos and UGC Dominate, Smartphones and Apps Get Smarter, while Millennials Open Up New Market Segments

 Smartphone technology has come a long way since the introduction of the first iPhone.
 For starters, the photo and video quality you can get from smartphones today is good enough to use in marketing materials ranging from social media posts and vlogs to high-profile print ads (something iPhone has been touting with their ‘shot on iPhone’ campaigns for a few years now).

 For instance, Instagram and Instagram influencers are now common marketing assets for most organizations, while the newly launched IGTV is ushering in a new wave of mobile-based video content for the masses.
-Moreover, there are now endless smartphone photo and video apps that produce high-calibre content, while the structure of many marketing departments is evolving to include mobile-experts for social media, mobile site design and beyond.
+Moreover, there are now endless smartphone photo and video apps that produce high-caliber content, while the structure of many marketing departments is evolving to include mobile-experts for social media, mobile site design and beyond.

 Authentic Content and UGC Expand